Caetano-PM/getting-started/organisms.md

 The mechanism for the rapid release of energy is known in detail.
 Generally, these lice jump similarly to other insects, with the exception that they have a distinct take-off position in which the head points downwards and the front supports the bug, similar to a person doing a hand-stand.
+Once air-borne, the lice initially rotate at a rate of ~200Hz to more than 300Hz depending on the size of the species.

 For further rearding, [Burrows JEB 2012](https://drive.google.com/open?id=13JHzVvbg-OZJOg0LRv6u5-BCOK8px6Ir) has more details about the physics of plant lice jumps and the relevant anatomy.
 </details>